Annual Writing Contest

 Contest runs May 1 to 31

-We start accepting submissions of your unpublished and original short stories, poems, and comics on May 1.
-Entries must be received by midnight on May 31, to be eligible for judging.
+We start accepting submissions of your unpublished and original short stories on May 1.
+Entries must be received by library closing (5pm) on Sunday, May 31, to be eligible for judging.

 Burlington Public Library stands by the basic principles of intellectual freedom and the open exchange of information.
 The writing contest is an open forum for writers to express their ideas and creativity.

-One winner will be selected in each age category and receive a $100 cash prize!
+One winning short story will be selected in each age group: children ages 9-12, teens ages 13-17, and adults ages 18+.
+Each winner will receive a $100 cash prize.

 Contest Details